NYPL/digital-collections/README.md

 ## Next.js

+Next.js is a "BFF" (backend for frontend) framework with server-side rendering.

 ### Structure and routing

 This is a Next.js 13 app that uses the Pages router.
 This is a basic project using that structure: